Buy Curious

 Some buyers like to buy a few studios to rent out, rather than a single, large apartment, as a way of spreading their risk around.

-That's Wheelocks advice.
-"Luxury units are less in demand, so I now highly recommend getting a few smaller units because units that rent between $3,000 and $5,000 a month are where the most activity is," she says.
-For example, last year, she listed one Manhattan apartment at $12,000 and it was bid up to $13,300; this year, that same apartment was listed at $11,500 and ended up renting for $10,500.
+That's Wheelock's advice.
+"Luxury units are less in demand, so I now highly recommend getting a few smaller units because units that rent between $3,000 and $5,000 a month are where the most activity is," she said.
+For example, she listed one Manhattan apartment at $12,000 and it was bid up to $13,300; the following year, that same apartment was listed at $11,500 and ended up renting for $10,500.
 "I have another unit in Brooklyn that's going through the same price issues."

 Should you avoid properties subject to the mansion tax?

-Not necessarily, Hoagland says.
-“While the mansion tax on $1 million is $10,000, which is a lot of money on an absolute basis, it is only one percent of the overall purchase,” she says.
+Not necessarily, Hoagland said.
+“While the mansion tax on $1 million is $10,000, which is a lot of money on an absolute basis, it is only one percent of the overall purchase,” she said.
 “So it should be considered in the overall calculus, but not necessarily be given more weight than other financial considerations.”

-If, however, the yield on an apartment with a mansion tax will be significantly better due to lower monthlies, then it may be a smarter investment, she says.
+If, however, the yield on an apartment with a mansion tax will be significantly better due to lower monthlies, then it may be a smarter investment, she said.
 “I always recommend spending more money on a unit with low monthlies than the opposite, all else equal.
 One can pay off a mortgage, but monthlies tend to only go up.
-And closing costs are amortized and become less annually the longer one owns the space.”
+And closing costs are amortized and become less annually the longer one owns the space,” she said.

 For more information on the upfront costs of buying a home in NYC, see "Closing costs: A guide for NYC buyers and sellers."